 Pohono Park & Ride

-The most underrated Muir Woods Shuttle pick-up location, the Pohono Park and Ride!
+The most underrated shuttle pick-up location, the Pohono Park and Ride!
 There is free Muir Woods Shuttle parking available at this pick-up spot.

 Muir Woods Shuttle reservations are made for a 30 minute departure window for the Pohono St Park and Ride stop.